 Armidale Dumaresq Lions Club is a part of the larger Lions Australia and Lions International organisations.
-The club is made up of ordinary people doing extraordinary things - supporting people with a disability, community greening, fundraising for worthwhile causes, just to name a few.
+The club is made up of ordinary people doing extraordinary things - supporting people in difficulty, caring for the environment and fundraising for worthwhile causes, just to name a few.

-As a member of Armidale Dumaresq Lions Club you will find that there is a variety of Club projects that enable all members to be involved and to contribute only as much time as they have available.
-You will experience a number of personal benefits including leadership skills, a sense of self-worth and purpose, business skills, networking opportunities and lifelong friendships.
+As a member of Armidale Dumaresq Lions Club you will find that there are a variety of Club projects that enable all members to be involved and to contribute only as much time as they have available - family and work first and then be a Lion.
+You will experience a number of personal benefits including opportunities to develop leadership skills, a sense of self-worth and purpose, business skills, networking opportunities and lifelong friendships.

-If you are new to the Armidale then, volunteering is a great way of contributing to your local community and giving something back, as well as learning more about it.
-Armidale Dumaresq Lions Club maybe just the answer for you.
+If you are new to Armidale then, volunteering is a great way of contributing to your local community and giving something back, as well as learning more about it.
+Armidale Dumaresq Lions Club may be just the answer for you.
 To learn more about our club please go to "About us"